Shocking exclusive shallow investigative report:

 “We are going to have to let you go.”

-I am personally outraged at this possibility, since I love turnip, and close family sharing political beliefs at high decibels.
+I am personally outraged at this possibility, since I love turnip, and sharing political beliefs with family at high decibels.
 With this year’s controversial presidential campaign, the projected crop of outrage will be bountiful, along with a horn of plenty brimming with material for future therapy sessions.

 If you need some humor to starve depressing thoughts of no more turkey leftovers, check out a clip from one of my favorite Thanksgiving sit-com episodes.